A Single Machine Data Point is More Insightful than You Think

 Let’s set up a scenario.

-A company wants to reduce downtime and count cycles on some older equipment that does not have a PLC.
-They retrofit these old machines with wireless sensors from Banner Engineering to count each time the machine cycles.
+A company wants to reduce downtime, and count cycles on some older equipment that does not have a PLC.
+They retrofit these old machines with wireless sensors to count each time the machine cycles.
 This single data point, a cycle for the machine, is sent to a contextual manufacturing analytics system each time it occurs.

 Using this one data point we can track cycles on the machine; which can give us a part count.
 So far, with this one data point, we know how many cycles the machine performed and how much product is produced.